Luci0n/CrowFX-Unity-Image-Effects/README.md

 - **Star** any section to pin it to the top of the inspector
 - Use the **search bar** to filter settings by name
 - The **summary bar** shows key active values at a glance
-- Shaders are auto-assigned by name — no manual wiring needed

 ---
 ## Examples